 The nearest activity surfing is related to.
 Paddling is an essential part of surfing so you could navigate through the waves to position yourself.
 Paddle to the lineup, paddle for the wave, paddle, paddle, paddle, and more paddling.
 Swimming is not only good for increased power strokes techniques but also an excellent workout for the breath-hold as well!

 Swimming is the perfect workout that tones all the muscle groups.

 What swimming and surfing both share in common:

 - Swim/paddle strokes

 - Upper body strength

 What do surfing and cycling have in common?
 Well, many athletes cycle due to its low-resistance stamina workout qualities.
 Cycling is fun since you can set your own pace.
-Also, the primary muscle group that gets worked are the legs.
+Also, the primary muscle group that gets worked is the legs.
 Surfing the waves requires the right balance standing on your feet, pumping, carving, and much more.

 What cycling and surfing both share in common:

 Any certain muscle-group exercise that makes you stronger is beneficial to a surfer.
 Whether it’ll be the shoulders, back, neck, or legs – going to the gym and working out is super useful to improve your strength that’s needed for surfing performance.